apache/bifromq-sites/docs/plugin/auth_provider.md

 ## Implementation Example

-BifroMQ includes a demonstration implementation of a WebHook-based AuthProvider that can be enabled by specifying `authProviderFQN` as `com.baidu.demo.plugin.DemoAuthProvider` in the [configuration file](../admin_guide/configuration/config_file_manual.md).
+BifroMQ includes a demonstration implementation of a WebHook-based AuthProvider that can be enabled by specifying `authProviderFQN` as `org.apache.bifromq.demo.plugin.DemoAuthProvider` in the [configuration file](../admin_guide/configuration/config_file_manual.md).
 The example implementation uses the JVM startup parameter (`-Dplugin.authprovider.url`) to specify a webhook callback URL.

 When BifroMQ triggers the auth method, the plugin initializes an HTTP POST request.
 Within this request, we transform the protobuf message `MQTT3AuthData` into JSON format to serve as its body.
 The content of the response body is then interpreted and converted into the appropriate `MQTT3AuthResult` value type.